rafal-r/airr-react/README.md

 For more detailed documentation of these methods please go to lib/Scene.tsx file.
 As everything is typescripted now I hope finding good information will not be a problem.

 > getFreshViewConfig - very usefull for getting new view config from viewsConfig variable.

 > filterViews - removes views that are not pointed in array.

 > popView - go back one view and removes currently active view.

 > destroyView - removes view from Scene views property.

 > handleBackButton - utility function.
 Overwrite it in your Scene class to define back button click behaviour.
 On default it pops view out.

 > setSidepanelConfig - special function for enabling sidepanel config after mounting of scene.
 It will ensure proper sidepanel size (width,height) after incjeting it into DOM.

 > disableSidepanel - self explanatory.

 > enableSidepanel - self explanatory.

 > goToView - action dispatcher method.
 It will return a function ready to fire view change.

 > isValidViewConfig - checks wheter object is valid view config and can be added to view's array.

 > hasViewInConfig - checks if view's name is described by some config in `this.viewsConfig` object.

-> hasViewInState - checks if view recognized by name argument is present in state
+> hasViewInState - checks if view recognized by name argument is present in state.

 > getViewIndex - self explanatory.

 ## Props documentation